 The GDPR and Data Protection Act 2018 affords all individuals certain ‘rights’ with regard to their personal data.
 Some of these will always apply regardless of why the personal information was collected.
 Your data protection rights are:

 · You have the right of access.
 This right always applies regardless of the reason we collected your information.
 You have the right to ask for copies of your personal information unless there is an exemption.
-To make a subject access request email email@example.com
+To make a subject access request please email email@example.com

 · You have the right of rectification.
 This right always applies; you can tell us if your information is incomplete or inaccurate.